cardiffgravity/em-followup/README.md

 Requests 2.14.2

 ### Request_LCO
-- This module contains a class for requesting observations with the [Las Cumbres Observatories](lco.global).
+- This module contains a class for requesting observations with the [Las Cumbres Observatories](https://lco.global) network of telescopes.
+- The proposal used in this porject only has access to the 0.4m telescopes, therefore this code is specific to those telescopes.

-*Example of use:*
+**Example of use:**

 ### download_data_LCO

-*Example of use:*
+**Example of use:**

 ### AAVSO_get_variables
 - The Zooniverse project asks users to circle the variations observed in images taken 5-7 days apart.